 Alongside my professional and educational journey, I embarked upon a spiritual journey exploring both traditional religions and indigenous traditions.
 Within religion and Indigenous lore, I found the common thread of mysticism.
 Claiming no religion, but inspired by Christian Benedictine meditation, Buddhist meditation, Australian Indigenous Lore and Celtic Druid Lore, I took the contemplative path.
 This journey culminated in a spiritual awakening leading to inner peace which I then began to experience as a reflection in my outer environment.
 Compassion fatigue led me to mindfulness-based well-being which culminated in me feeling more energised than I had 30 years earlier.

 In both my professional and personal relationships, I have supported others in achieving their creative, professional and personal goals.
 I’ve witnessed the unfolding of artists, writers, musicians, teachers and professionals as they have become confident in expressing their true nature.
 My aim is to support others in the art of self-care and self-compassion enabling them to experience their soul purpose and achieve their life, education and career goals.

-I am a member of the Association for Cultural Studies, the Mindfulness Association UK and SIETAR (Society for Intercultural Education, Training And Research).
+I am a member of the Association for Cultural Studies, the Mindfulness Association UK, The Society For Education & Training (SET) and Society for Intercultural Education, Training And Research( SIETAR ).

 ‘My greatest joy is seeing people experience wellbeing, succeed in achieving their heart’s desires and live life on their terms.’